School Science Lessons

 Frangulanine, (C28H44N4O4), Peptide and Cyclopeptide Alkaloid

-Frangulanine, Ceanothamine A, Peptide alkaloids with a 14-membered cycle, Frangulanine type, frangula bark used as a purgative, weak antibiotic, occurs in Ramnus, in Waltheria, in Ceanothus americanus root bark (New Jersey tea), in Hovenia dulcis (raisin tree), in Zizyphus jujuba.
+Frangulanine, Ceanothamine A, frangula bark used as a purgative, weak antibiotic, occurs in Ramnus, Waltheria, New Jersey tea (Ceanothus americanus).

 See diagram: Frangulanine.